awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-tutorial-dotnet-sql.md

    + SQLServer:SQL Statistics Batch Requests/sec
    + System Processor Queue Length

+   The following metrics are monitored for the volumes attached to the SQL Server instance:
+   + VolumeReadBytes
+   + VolumeWriteBytes
+   + VolumeReadOps
+   + VolumeWriteOps
+   + VolumeTotalReadTime
+   + VolumeTotalWriteTime
+   + VolumeIdleTime
+   + VolumeQueueLength
+   + VolumeThroughputPercentage
+   + VolumeConsumedReadWriteOps
+   + BurstBalance

 1. When monitoring is enabled for both the load balancer and the SQL Server instance, the resource group to which they belong displays a status of **Enabled** on the resource group **Overview ** page\.

 ## Simulate problem scenarios and view insights<a name="appinsights-tutorial-dotnet-sql-problem-scenarios"></a>